 - The outcome of the game is influenced by decisions that were uninformed at the time and cannot be undone.
 (Unless the game is heavily story-based and unforeseen consequences of actions undertaken with incomplete information are legitimate plot elements, or the game offers some way of mitigating or eliminating those consequences.)
 A game that offers a Joke Character and is clear about the character's weakness has real difficulty.
 A game that disguises a joke character as a real one has fake difficulty.

 - The game requires the player to use skills or knowledge that are either incorrect or have nothing to do with the genre.
-A football game that requires you to describe the position that Jerry Rice played for a power-up is real difficulty.
-A football game that requires you to describe the position that Jerry Rice played to get a powerup, and assumes the answer is "Quarterback", or one forces you to do multi-variable calculus in order to train your starting lineup is fake difficulty, not to mention just plain silly (but awesome).
+An American football game that requires you to describe the position that Jerry Rice played for a power-up is real difficulty.
+An American football game that requires you to describe the position that Ronaldinho played the most as, or one that forces you to do multi-variable calculus in order to train your starting lineup, is fake difficulty, not to mention just plain silly (even if that last one would arguably be kind of cool, at least to the mathematically-inclined).

 Fake or Artificial difficulty is sometimes used to refer to the raising of enemy stats without improving their AI or giving them new abilities.
 However, raising enemy stats may force the player to devise new strategies or execute their inputs with less errors.
 Trial and error and reattempting sections of a game are a natural part of most games, and only excessive or ridiculous examples of trial and error should be considered "fake".
-Also, difficulty is a measurable statistic that can be categorized into different player skills.
+Also, difficulty is a measurable statistic that can be categorized into different kinds of player skills required to overcome it.
 Thus the term "fake" difficulty is a matter of opinion which can change from player to player, depending on which forms of difficulty they like or dislike.

 Difficulty due to technical aspects of the game